boldare/xsolve-model-factory-bundle/README.md

 }
 ```

-That's all and now you're ready to go!
+That's all - now you're ready to go!

 Usage examples